indie-master/exchange_bot/README.md

 ### Step 3: Configuration
 During the execution of the script, you will be asked to enter two parameters:

-`API_KEY' is the key for connecting to the Telegram API.
+`API_KEY` is the key for connecting to the Telegram API.

-`BOT_TOKEN' is the token of your Telegram bot.
+`BOT_TOKEN` is the token of your Telegram bot.

-This data will be automatically saved to the '.env` file
+This data will be automatically saved to the `.env` file

 ### Step 4: Launch
 After the script is completed, the bot will start automatically.